laserpants/area-51/docs/README.md

 | `RNil`        | The empty row                           | `row`                |                     |
 | `RExt`        | Row extension                           | `type → row → row`   |                     |

-A *row* is a structure whose purpose is to encode the type of a record.
+A *row* is a structure whose purpose is to encode the type of a [record](#records).
 At the implementation level, it is a [cons list](https://en.wikipedia.org/wiki/Cons)-like chain of labeled type-fields.
 Inductively defined, a row is either
-- empty; or
+1. empty; or
-- the extension of an existing row, formed by adding (consing) an extra label-type pair on to it.
+2. the extension of an existing row, formed by consing (adding) an extra label-type pair on to it.

 | Record                                | Type                               | Type rep. (Haskell expression)                       |
 | ------------------------------------- | ---------------------------------- | ---------------------------------------------------- |